ORNL/TASMANIAN/Doxygen/InterfaceMATLAB.md

 * The interface requires that Matlab is able to call external commands, specifically the **tasgrid** executable.
 * The interface also requires access to a folder where the files can be written.
-* The Matlab work folder option in the *install* scrip as well as CMake allows you to automatically specify where the temporary files will be stored.
+* The Matlab work folder option in CMake allows you to automatically specify where the temporary files will be stored.
 The *make matlab* target in the GNU make engine sets the work folder in a sub-folder of the Tasmanian source directory.
 In either case, the default folder can be changed by manually editing **tsgGetPaths.m**.
 * Each grid has a user specified name, that is a string which gets pre-pended at the beginning of the file name.
+* Any Tasmanian grid file can be loaded into a MATLAB object using the **c** function
 * The **tsgDeleteGrid()**, **tsgDeleteGridByName()** and **tsgListGridsByName()** functions allow for cleaning the files in the temporary folder.
 * Every Tasmanian-Matlab function corresponds to one **tasgrid** command.
 * Every function comes with help comments that can be accessed by typing